 The Bottom Line

-Asana’s official MCP server is the most comprehensive project management MCP server available — 44 tools covering the full work graph from individual tasks to organizational goals.
+Asana’s official MCP server is the most comprehensive project management MCP server available — ~44 tools covering the full work graph from individual tasks to organizational goals.
 The hosted, OAuth-authenticated design follows best practices: zero-install, permission-aware, MCP-scoped tokens.
-Twenty-plus verified client integrations make it the most broadly compatible productivity MCP server.
+Twenty featured client integrations (with Claude Code as the recommended choice) make it the most broadly compatible productivity MCP server.

 Rating: 4/5 — The most tool-rich productivity MCP server, with proper hosted architecture and broad client support.
-The V2 transition stumbles and Asana’s own pricing ceiling keep it from 4.5.
+The incomplete V2 transition, single-workspace limitation, and Asana’s pricing ceiling keep it from 4.5.